Horseshoe

 In the first 20 years of project operation, Horseshoe Solar is projected to pay millions of dollars in property taxes, lease payments to landowners, salaries to employees, and payments for local goods and services, resulting in a significant increase in economic activity in Livingston County.
 Benefits to schools, town, and county governments will be realized from annual payments made under a payment-in-lieu-of-tax (PILOT) agreement.

-New York has set ambitious targets to generate up to 70% of its electricity from renewable sources and to reduce greenhouse gas emissions by 40% by 2030.
+New York State has set ambitious targets to generate up to 70% of its electricity from renewable sources and to reduce greenhouse gas emissions by 40% by 2030.
 New York is starting with a significant base of renewable energy generation.
-Using sources such as hydropower, solar, and wind, New York percentage of renewable energy generation was 20% in 2010 and 22% in 2013.
-To reach 70%, New York plans to encourage installation of more wind, solar, and renewable generation and improved efficiency to reduce electricity consumption.
+Sources such as hydropower, solar, and wind generated approximately 30% of New York’s electricity in 2022.
+To reach 70%, New York is committed to installing more wind, solar, and renewable generation and improving efficiency to reduce electricity consumption.
+We are committed to helping New York reach these goals.

 Solar energy and other renewable energy projects generate substantial economic benefits for New York.
-According to NYSEIA, there are more than 9,000 solar jobs in NY, and solar energy projects have invested over $3.5 billion dollars in New York businesses, landowners, and municipalities.
+According to SEIA, there are more than 11,000 solar jobs in NY, and solar energy projects have invested over $11.7 billion dollars in New York businesses, landowners, and municipalities.

 Section 94-c was enacted in April of 2020 under the Office of Renewable Energy Siting (ORES), a division of the NYS Department of State, in order to streamline and expedite the permitting process.
 The 94-c process is meant to replace the previous Article 10 process for solar facilities with capacities greater than 25 MW.
 The complete regulations can be found on the ORES website.